adelomana/stagona/README.md

 # stagona
-Tools for quantitative analyses of single cell transcriptomes.
+Teaching materials for quantitative analyses of single cell transcriptomes.
+Two examples in melanoma and glioblastoma.

-## melanoma
-dimensionalityReduction.r: script for the study variability among tumors.

-## GBM

-The natural order for the analysis would follow as: